omr-abs/URB-UY-3834-Assignment-2/README.md

 ## Professor Vantu

 Graduated Map of 311 Complaints:
+This maps represnts all the 311 noise-related complaints reported in Manhattan in a graduated view between the period of April 1st, 2021 to July 31, 2021.
 ![Graduated_311](https://user-images.githubusercontent.com/52751378/137824468-c8883cec-835e-44a5-86e9-677bc7160dcf.png)

 Dot Map of 311 Complaints Categorized:
+This map shows the 311 noise complaints split up into five different categories represnted by dots on top of the total noise complaints represented in a graduated view.
 ![Categorized_311s](https://user-images.githubusercontent.com/52751378/137824491-36915b3a-52b0-4ac3-8e95-4d47e2a20d05.png)

 Map of Ice Cream Trucks Related Noise and Open Space/ Parks:
+This map shows the Ice Cream Trcuks related noise complaints in respect to the open spacs and parks in Manhattan.
 ![IcecreamTrucks-Noise](https://user-images.githubusercontent.com/52751378/137824539-03d7cb88-9c53-4e06-9ed3-a7931cefc028.png)